-Dates during which research took place 2000-2002.
-Project completed 31/12/02, draft final report sent to European Commission March 2003.
-Area in which research took place Work was progressed via formal meetings, topic-specific workshops and co-operative studies; no field studies were involved.
-Estimated number and weight of salmon retained Not applicable Resources Estimated cost of the research project £500,000 in total Number of participating scientists 17 European members; 2 Canadian participants; + invited external experts Name of coordinating scientist in charge of project Dr Walter Crozier Details of research vessels, e.g. name, registration, call sign and description of vessel Not applicable Type and amount of gear and other equipment to be used Not applicable Details of any collaborating countries UK (E&W Scotland, N. Ireland); France; Ireland; Norway; Sweden; Finland; Iceland; Canada
+Dates during which research 2000-2002.
+Project completed 31/12/02, draft final report sent to

+took place European Commission March 2003.

+A man in multich management to als Wash was meaning of the formal mastings tonis masific workshape

+Area in which research took work was progressed via formal meetings, topic-specific workshops

+place and co-operative studies; no field studies were involved.

+Estimated number and Not applicable

+weight of salmon retained

+Resources

+Estimated cost of the £500,000 in total

+research project

+Number of participating 17 European members; 2 Canadian participants; + invited external

+scientists experts

+1

+Name of coordinating Dr Walter Crozier

+scientist in charge of

+project

+Details of research Not applicable

+vessels, e.g. name.

+registration call sign

+and description of

+vessel

+Net exclusion

+Type and amount of Not applicable

+gear and other

+equipment to be used

+Details of any collaborating UK (E&W Scotland, N. Ireland); France; Ireland; Norway; Sweden;

+countries Finland; Iceland; Canada

+Summary of Findings: